Respiratory Training in the Treatment of Transdiagnostic Pathological Anxiety

 Estimated Completion Date:

-May 31, 2025
+May 31, 2027

 Study Description

-Alternatively, low end-tidal CO2 (ETCO2), which is an accompanying feature of hyperventilation, has been associated with a variety of anxiety disorders, including panic disorder and social phobia.
+Low end-tidal CO2 (ETCO2), which is an accompanying feature of hyperventilation, has been associated with a variety of anxiety disorders, including panic disorder and social phobia.
 More recently, researchers have examined the efficacy of capnometry-guided respiratory intervention (CGRI) as a method for increasing ETCO2 and thereby reducing hyperventilation-induced anxiety/panic symptoms.
 Promising preliminary efficacy studies have shown that CGRI results in decreased panic symptom frequency and severity at a rate comparable to that of cognitive therapy.
 A recent uncontrolled proof-of-concept study showed that CGRI led to significant reductions in trauma symptoms in a sample of patients meeting DSM-5 criteria for PTSD.
-However, neither IE or CGRI has been adequately evaluated in the treatment of anxiety disorders other than panic disorder with or without agoraphobia.
+However, CGRI has not been adequately evaluated in the treatment of anxiety disorders other than panic disorder with or without agoraphobia.

 Connect with a study center